-Born in Anaheim, California, on October 3, 1969, Gwen Stefani first gained popularity in the 1990s as the lead singer of No Doubt.
+Born in Fullerton, California, on October 3, 1969, Gwen Stefani first gained popularity in the 1990s as the lead singer of No Doubt.
 She went on to have a highly successful solo career and launch her own clothing line, L.A.M.B.
-After parting ways with her No Doubt bandmates in the early 2000s to begin a solo career that would ultimately gain little traction, Stefani reunited with band in 2012.
+After parting ways with her No Doubt bandmates in the early 2000s to begin a solo career, Stefani reunited with band in 2012.
 The pop icon continued as a successful solo artist and made her debut as a new judge for the seventh season of NBC's The Voice in September 2014.

 Taught to sew by her mother, Stefani developed an interest in fashion early on.
 Her love of music was influenced by her older brother Eric who played a lot of recordings by such ska revival bands as Madness.
 With friend John Spence as the lead singer, Eric started the group No Doubt, and Gwen soon joined as their second vocalist.
 Stefani started dating fellow bandmate Tony Kanal around this time.

 After Spence's suicide in 1987, Stefani became No Doubt's lead singer.
 The band toiled in clubs around their native Orange County for several years.
 Eventually signed to the Interscope record label, No Doubt released their self-titled debut album in 1992.
 Unfortunately, the album failed to attract much attention from critics or the music-buying public.
 Stefani's relationship with Kanal also hit the skids, with the pair calling it quits in late 1993.
 Two years later, the band suffered another loss when Eric Stefani left the group.